-According to a 2018 survey by the National Funeral Directors Association, "Just over half of respondents (53.8 percent) said they would be interested in exploring green memorialization options to reduce the environmental impact of end-of-life rituals."

-In 2007, a similar study by AARP indicated 42% of those canvassed where interested in green burial, while a study by Kates-Boylston, funeral trade magazine editors, found 43% the next year.
+In an earlier 2018 survey by the National Funeral Directors Association, "Just over half of respondents (53.8 percent) said they would be interested in exploring green memorialization options to reduce the environmental impact of end-of-life rituals."
+A similar study by AARP in 2007 had indicated 42% of those canvassed were interested in green burial.
 Interestingly, 64% indicated interest in a FAMIC Harris Poll in 2015.

-Also, in 2015, the Green Burial Council polled its provider green cemeteries and learned that an estimated 45% of the burials they handled would probably have been cremations, not conventional burials.
-The term "cremation conversion" was coined to explain the choice of natural disposition methods over cremation and its inherent environmental downsides of CO2, particulates, and heavy metals, particularly mercury emissions, plus reliance on vast quantities of fossil fuel consumption.
+The same year, the Green Burial Council polled its provider green cemeteries and learned that an estimated 45% of the burials they handled would probably have been cremations, not conventional burials.
+The term "cremation conversion" was coined to explain the choice of natural disposition methods over cremation and its inherent environmental downsides of CO, particulates, and heavy metals, particularly mercury emissions, plus reliance on vast quantities of fossil fuel consumption.

-Here are some other things gleaned from that survey:
+Here are some other observations gleaned from that survey: